ColDog5044/BMC-Mod/README.md

 7. Replace data.jet with modded data.jet
 8. Open BMC

+## Questions Regarding an APK

+An APK is not currently official or promised.
+If I find time to compile one together, it will be released.

 ## Important Note

  - If you showcase this mod please credit me - ColDog5044